apache/echarts-doc/en/option/component/axis-common.md

 <ExampleUIControlNumber />

-The minimun value of axis.
+The minimum value of axis.

 It can be set to a special value `'dataMin'` so that the minimum value on this axis is set to be the minimum label.